whria78/modelderm/README.md

 Use a POST method to transfer up to 5 images and metadata.
 Please check the python example (python 2 or python 3).

 # Terms of Use
 1) Free for non-commecial and research purpose.
-This is a lite (mobile) version of ModelDerm Build2021.
-2) Please do not submit images without permission of the original owner.
+2) This is a lite (mobile) version of ModelDerm Build2021.
-3) The algorithm has been verified in several retrospective and prospective studies, but please be sure that the algorithm is not certified by FDA, yet.
+3) Please do not submit images without permission of the original owner although we do not save the submitted images.
 4) We are not responsible for inaccurate result or technical problems (server down).

 # Authorization (API Key)